xndong1020/sls-step-functions/Section 2 - Step Functions 101.md

 In above image, if we got 4 errors, ErrorA->ErrorB->ErrorC->ErrorB, then the first retrier will fail because it reaches its `MaxAttempts` first.

 ![retry](./docs/img/005.png)

+#### 11. Express workflows
+Express workflows is the cut-down version of Standard Step Functions, there is no visual tools, no audit tool, but you still have log in CloudWatch.
+And it is lot cheaper.